-Skip to the "Calculations for the output capacitor" subsection if a quick design is desired.
+Skip to CALCULATIONS FOR THE OUTPUT CAPACITOR if a quick design is desired.
 While it is generally desired to use as little output capacitance as possible to keep costs down, the output capacitor should be chosen with care as it directly affects the ripple component of the output voltage as well as other components in the design.
-The output voltage ripple is directly proportional to the ESR of the output capacitor (see POWER INDUCTOR section).
+The output voltage ripple is directly proportional to the ESR of the output capacitor (see POWER INDUCTOR SECTION).
 Therefore, designs requiring low output voltage ripple should have an output capacitor with low ESR.
-Choosing a capacitor with low ESR has the additional benefit of requiring one less component in the compensation network, as discussed in the Compensation section.
+Choosing a capacitor with low ESR has the additional benefit of requiring one less component in the compensation network, as discussed in Compensation.